vishalcloudyuga/dcos-docs/1.8/administration/installing/custom/ports.md

 menu_order: 9001
 ---

-Each node must have unfettered IP-to-IP connectivity from itself to all nodes in the DC/OS cluster.

 # Admin Router Ports
 The following is a list of ports used by internal DC/OS [components](/1.8/overview/components/), and their corresponding systemd unit.